galasa-dev/cli/docs/generated/galasactl_properties_delete.md

 ```
   -h, --help          Displays the options for the properties delete command.
-  -n, --name string   A mandatory field indicatig the name of a property in the namespace.
+  -n, --name string   A mandatory field indicating the name of a property in the namespace.
 ```

 ### Options inherited from parent commands